Delivery in 3-7 days

 • Moses stone tablets : A charming and extremely easy-care plant that thrives in dark corners or as a decoration on a growing shelf.

-• Peperomias: Many of our peperomia varieties are best grown in indirect light but can also be grown in the shade, although they often grow very slowly.
+• Peperomias: Many of our peperomia varieties are best grown in indirect light but can also be grown in shade, although they often grow very slowly.

 Plants and shady environments